forketyfork/rainyhills/README.md

 ### Application Description
 Write an application which takes an array as an input, and calculates the volume of water which remained after the rain, in units.

-The application shall be deployable in a EJB container of your choice (preferably either JBoss, Wildfly, Glassfish, or TomEE).
+The application shall be deployable in a Jakarta EE container of your choice (preferably either JBoss, Wildfly, Glassfish, or TomEE).

-Make a statement on complexity of your solution (time and memory), and if possibly discuss complexity of an optimal solution.
+### Algorithm Complexity
+The implementation uses a two-pass linear algorithm:
+* **Time Complexity**: O(n) - two iterations through the input array
+* **Space Complexity**: O(n) - stores the maximum left wall height for each position

+This is optimal as any solution must examine all elements at least once.

 ### Prerequisites
-* JDK 1.8
+* JDK 21
-* Wildfly 10 or other Java EE server
+* WildFly 27+ or other Jakarta EE 10 compatible server
+* Optionally: Nix with flakes enabled for reproducible development environment

 ### Frameworks
-* Java EE 7 (JSF, EJB, JAX-RS)
+* Jakarta EE 10 (JSF, CDI, JAX-RS)
 * Bootstrap 4 for frontend styling
-* JUnit for unit testing
+* JUnit 4 for unit testing
-* Arquillian for integration testing of EJB
+* Weld for integration testing of CDI components
 * PMD for static code analysis
 ### Project structure
 The project follows a typical Gradle/Maven project structure, except that the integration tests